ITRS-Group/cordial/integrations/servicenow/README.md

 # ITRS Geneos to Service Now Incident Integration

+**Note**: In this release all long command-line options now require two dashes, i.e. `-conf` is now `--conf`.
+There are also short-form flags for many options.

 ## Introduction

 This Geneos to Service Now integration provides a way for you to create or update incidents in Service Now from your Geneos gateway(s).
 The selection of the components to raise incidents against, the user and the mappings of Geneos data to specific fields in Service Now are all configurable.